 A systematic review and meta-analysis found that anxiety and depression rates increased in the general population during the initial phase of the pandemic, and that there were no significant differences with healthcare workers (30).
-This finding differs from most studies addressing this topic, which have described that the prevalence of emotional disorders is higher in health workers than in the general population.
-One narrative review found that factors such as the lack of PPE, burnout, frustration, job insecurity, social isolation, family estrangement and discrimination by the general population due to their constant exposure to the virus have had a considerable impact on the mental health of healthcare workers.
-Thus, they are more likely to suffer from anxiety, depression, suicidal ideation, sleep disorders and drug and alcohol addiction (31).
+This finding differs from most papers addressing this topic, which have described that the prevalence of emotional disorders is higher in health workers than in the general population.
+One narrative review found that factors such as the lack of PPE, burnout, frustration, job insecurity, social isolation, family estrangement, and discrimination by the general population due to their constant exposure to the virus, have a considerable impact on the mental health of healthcare workers, which makes them more likely to suffer from anxiety, depression, suicidal ideation, sleep disorders, and drug and alcohol addiction (31).

-A systematic review found that anxiety occurred in 9 to 90 % of health workers (median prevalence: 24 %).
-In addition, depression prevalence ranged between 5-51 % (ME = 21 %), sleep disorders between 34-65 % (ME = 37 %) and distress between 7-97 % (ME = 37 %).
-Furthermore, family or social support is the protective factor most commonly associated with a reduced risk of developing mental health problems (32).
-Another study found that concern worsened in 30 % of participants, fear in 15 % and anxiety in 12 % (33).
+A systematic review found that anxiety occurred in 9 to 90% of health workers (median prevalence: 24%).
+In addition, it was found that depression prevalence ranged between 5-51% (ME=21%), sleep disorders between 34-65% (ME=37%), distress between 7-97%

+(ME=37%), and that family or social support is the protective factor most commonly associated with reduced risk of developing mental health problems (32).
+Another study found that concern worsened in 30% of participants, fear in 15%, and anxiety in 12% (33).
 Financial difficulties significantly increased stress and anxiety, thus constituting an increased risk of developing mental disorders (34).

-Another study reported that 95.2 % of respondents felt that life would probably never be normal again, and all participants said they feared both dying alone and being buried without religious burial rituals.
-In addition, according to this study, eight healthcare workers reported the death of a family member due to COVID-19 and feeling guilty for their death (35).
+Another study reported that 95.2% of respondents felt that life would probably never be normal again, and that all participants said they feared both dying alone and being buried without religious burial rituals.
+In addition, according to said study, eight healthcare workers reported the death of a family member due to COVID-19 and feeling guilty for their death (35).

-In our study, 86 % of the respondents stated they had kept living together with their families during the pandemic.
-Furthermore, it is worth noting that a high percentage of endoscopists (19.2 %) reported the death of a family member due to causes directly related to the COVID-19 pandemic, which has so far not been described in the relevant literature.
+In our study, 86% of the respondents stated they had kept living together with their families during the pandemic.
+Furthermore, it is worth noting that a high percentage of endoscopists (19.2%) reported the death of a family member due to causes directly related to the COVID-19 pandemic, a finding that so far has not been described in the relevant literature.

-The main limitation of this study is the relatively low number of surveys that were completed and thus considered for analysis.
-Despite the almost mandatory adoption of online resources due to the current pandemic, this is a frequent situation in this type of study.
-However, this is one of the first studies to assess the perceived impact of the COVID-19 pandemic on endoscopists.
+The main limitation of this study is the relatively low number of surveys that were completed and thus considered for analysis, which, despite the almost mandatory adoption of online resources due to the current pandemic, is a frequent situation in this type of study.
+However, this is one of the first studies assessing the perceived impact of the COVID-19 pandemic in endoscopists.